-Drinking your Syrian hamster under the table.
-It's not something I recommend.
+Thinking of drinking your Syrian hamster under the table?
+It's not something I'd recommend.
 Here's why.

 Top 5 Syrian Hamster Cocktails